DataDog/hiring-engineers/answers.md

 ![Received e-mail](./AlertEmail.jpg)
 You can see the monitor with this [link](https://app.datadoghq.com/monitors#1302781)

+After receiving the alert once, I edited the yaml file again to change the range back to 50 to 60 to suppress the alerts.

 I configured a daily downtime window for this monitor so I won't be notified between 7pm and 9am every day.
 Here is a screenshot:
 ![Screenshot of Downtime window](./MonitorDowntime.jpg) You can also see this in my account with this [link](https://app.datadoghq.com/monitors#downtime)